DerKatzentyp/HK-s-pk3DS/README.md

 - Evolutions
 - TM Moves
 - Special Mart Inventory
-- Automatic repointing off Shops. (a maximum off 57 items)
+- Automatic repointing off Shops. (possibility off up too 300+ shop items)

 ## Usage

+Owse.cs was alterred too be a functional tool for dumping bytes now doesnt crash and instead skips corrupted data.
+Unk was reporpused too dump all scripts. check_shop.py is there too look if any shops are missaligned on a hex level.

 To begin using pk3DS you must first download the pk3DS editor zip file.
 Once you've downloaded the zip file for the editor, dump your ROM from the 3DS Pokémon game of your choosing.